 In Zimmerman v.
 Novartis Pharmaceuticals, plaintiffs brought a wrongful death lawsuit in the MDL.
 Plaintiff asserted strict liability and negligence claims against Novartis.
 Plaintiff was prescribed Aredia and Zometa, two bisphosphonate drugs that are administered intravenously to treat cancer patients for hypercalcemia, a potentially fatal elevation of calcium in the blood.
 Plaintiff developed osteonecrosis of the jaw which caused her death.

-The case sat for years in the MDL in Tennessee, but has since been remanded to Maryland to be tried before Judge Roger W. Titus.
+The case sat for years in the MDL in Tennessee but has since been remanded to Maryland to be tried before Judge Roger W. Titus.
 Novartis sought to exclude the testimony of a key plaintiff’s expert.
-The expert, a doctor, is a key witness for plaintiff because she was, at one time, a medical officer with the FDA in the Office of Health Affairs.
+The expert, a doctor, is a key witness for the plaintiff because she was, at one time, a medical officer with the FDA in the Office of Health Affairs.
 Defendants use the tacit backing of the FDA at every trial – WE WERE FDA APPROVED! – is a common theme banged over the heads of the juries.
 So having a doctor who worked for the FDA sometimes helps plaintiffs considerably.